 Check out the following articles for more help on Trivia Games:

 - Step-by-Step Getting Started with Crowdpurr Trivia Tutorial

 - Step-by-Step Getting Started with Crowdpurr Bingo Tutorial

 - Advanced Trivia Game Settings

-- Setting the Correct Answer for a Trivia Game Question
+- Setting the Correct Answer for a Trivia Question

-- Setting Up & Customizing the Projector View
+- Setting Up & Customizing the Presentation View

 - Setup & Export Lead Capture Data of Your Participants